Bhutan Immigration/PR Visa Extension Guide 2026

 Official Bhutan immigration portal: https://www.tourism.gov.bt

-Bhutan embassy or consulate for your country: https://www.mfa.gov.bt
+Bhutan embassy or consulate in your country: https://www.mfa.gov.bt

 Frequently Asked Questions

-How much does a Bhutan Immigration/PR Visa cost in 2026?
+How long does it take to get a Bhutan Immigration/PR Visa in 2026?

 Can I work while on a Bhutan Immigration/PR Visa visa?